The goal of a “strategy” is to change our own team’s behavior

 Why?
 Because creating a strategy doesn’t directly change anything for our customers.
 Customers don’t care about our strategies — they care about their experience with the product in their hands.
 So for a strategy to be useful, it actually has to change our behavior as a team to create better customer outcomes.

-That means that to be effective, a strategy should help every person on the team make better decisions day-to-day.
-It should remind everyone of:
+That means that to be effective, a strategy should help every person on the team make better decisions day-to-day, even as the world changes dramatically around us.
+I call this a Minimum Viable Strategy, that covers:

-Why we’re building what we’re building, so everyone is connected to the excitement and motivation of building a great product for our customers.
+Why should we build it, and why will we win?
+Then everyone is connected to the excitement and motivation of building a great product for our customers.

-To make sure we’re ready to build a complete strategy, I’ve found it’s helpful to set up the strategy deliverable by asking specific questions up front, like:
+To make sure we’re ready to build a complete strategy, I’ve found it’s helpful to set up the exercise by asking specific questions up front, like:

 How can we build enough conviction in this strategy that we’re willing to ask our team to act differently because of it?